Best Project Management Tools for Agencies 2026: Honest Reviews & Comparisons

 - Per-project structure with Message Boards, To-Dos, Campfire chat, and Docs

-- Client access included — each project can have client-facing and internal areas
+- Client access included — separate client-facing and internal areas for each project

 - Automatic check-ins to replace status meetings